LightningDrop/SkateboardML/README.md

 - ~Try to run UCF101 code~
 - FUN: make a project introduction video

+7 July:

+- Adapt UCF101 code to our data, and train LSTM

+15 July:

+- Written summary describing exactly what our code does and what our results are.
+Google "Literate programming"
+- Run some individual videos through the trained model and interpret the results.
+For example, P(kickflip) = 0.8
+- Check if running fewer training epochs will improve validation accuracy.
+- Construct CNN and compare performance to LSTM. (this will take longer)

 ## General approach

 Our goal is to come up with a reasonable classifier of tricks for 1-2 second video clips.